ritvikmath/jekyll-now/_posts/2017-1-21-Math_and_Beer.md

 </figure>

 * Division just gets worse and worse over the night until it springs back a bit at the end.
 Subtraction follows a similar downward trend
-* Addition is strange, it starts getting worse and then halway through, springs back up and I get better at it
+* Addition is strange, it starts getting worse and then halfway through, springs back up and I get better at it
 * Multiplication actually seems to show an upward trend ... then again it is really volatile compared to the others

 ---